caseyg/awesome/README.md

 *   [onejs/one](https://github.com/onejs/one) - ❶ One is a new React framework - target web and native with a single Vite plugin and fully shared code, so you can ship cross-platform nearly as easy as single-platform.

-*   [mediar-ai/screenpipe](https://github.com/mediar-ai/screenpipe) - build ai agents that have the full context, open source, runs locally, developer friendly.
+*   [mediar-ai/screenpipe](https://github.com/mediar-ai/screenpipe) - library & platform to build, distribute, monetize ai apps that have the full context (like rewind, granola, etc.), open source, 100% local, developer friendly.
 24/7 screen, mic, keyboard recording and control

 *   [paoloricciuti/sveltekit-search-params](https://github.com/paoloricciuti/sveltekit-search-params) - The easiest way to read and WRITE from query parameters in sveltekit.